-To study the relationship between changes in our estimated safety premium series and the ECB's asset purchases, we rely on panel regressions with a range of relevant control variables to account for factors that matter for the safety premia independent of the operation of the QE program.
+To study the relationship between changes in our estimated safety premium series and the amount of quasi-safe assets that has been replaced by safe reserves, we rely on panel regressions with our safety premium series as the dependent variables and the ECB's asset holdings measured as a percentage of nominal GDP in the euro area as the key explanatory variable.
+Given the fact that the ECB's bond purchases under the PSPP followed a fixed distribution key across countries during the period under analysis, the latter can be assumed to serve as a proxy for the amount of quasi-safe assets in the euro area that has been replaced by safe reserves.
+Importantly, we include a range of relevant control variables to account for factors that matter for the individual safety premium series independent of the operation of the QE program.
 We find that the ECB's asset holdings measured as a percentage of nominal GDP in the euro area has a statistically and economically significant negative impact on the safety premia in all four countries.
-In other words, the higher the asset purchases, the lower the safety premia, and therefore, the lower the prices and the higher the yields of those safe assets.
+In other words, the larger the supply of truly safe assets, the lower the safety premia, and therefore, the lower the prices and the higher the yields of those safe assets.